Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a test particle incidence

-In this section, the focus is primarily on exploring the possibility of disrupting the event horizon of a Kerr-like black hole with perfect fluid dark matter by testing particles incident into the black hole.
-From equation \eqref{4}, we can deduce that when $a^2+A\le M^2$, the spacetime possesses an event horizon; while when $a^2+A>M^2$, the spacetime lacks an event horizon.
+In this section, the focus is primarily on exploring the possibility of disrupting the event horizon of a Kerr-like black hole with perfect fluid dark matter by a test particle incident into the black hole.
+From equation \eqref{5}, we can deduce that when $a^2+A\le M^2$, the spacetime possesses an event horizon; while when $a^2+A>M^2$, the spacetime lacks an event horizon.
 Hence, the conditions for disrupting the event horizon become

 there is

 To obtain the internal structure of the event horizon of a Kerr-like black hole with perfect fluid dark matter, it is sufficient to inject a test particle or a scalar field with a high angular momentum into the black hole.
 This allows the Kerr-like black hole to acquire energy from the test particle or scalar field, forming a composite system that disrupts the event horizon.
 Therefore, the conditions for this composite system to fulfill are given as $J^\prime>M^{\prime2}\omega_0$.